provrb/Logicgate-Rootkit/docs/README.md

 Such encryption schemes are widely applicable for secure data protection but also highlight the potential misuse of cryptography, as seen in ransomware scenarios.

 ## File format
-After brainstorming and thinking about all these methods, I proposed myself with the question; Which file format would I want to approach this project with?
+After brainstorming and thinking about all these methods, I proposed myself with the question: Which file format would I want to approach this project with?
-A regular old EXE?
+A regular EXE?
 An ISO file?
 Maybe even a .SYS file.
-As the days went on with this idea in my head, I started digging deeper into how DLLs work, how to write one in C++, and how can they be used for malicious intent.
+I started digging deeper into how DLLs work, how to write one in C++, and how can they be used for malicious intent.
 That is when I discovered a vulnerability that involved DLLs and System32.
 Both are fascinating subjects, which ultimately influenced my decision to include the payload in a DLL.